mstksg/backprop/renders/MNIST.md

 title: Learning MNIST with Neural Networks with backprop library
 ---

-The *backprop* library performs backpropagation over a *hetereogeneous* system of relationships.
+The *backprop* library performs back-propagation over a *hetereogeneous* system of relationships.
 It offers both an implicit (*[ad]*-like) and explicit graph building usage style.
 Let’s use it to build neural networks and learn mnist!